mkagawa/DStarRepeaterConnector/README.md

 or other remote control programs.
 Here is the command line example of remotecontrold.

 <pre>
+must execute from the same machine as ircddbgateway

-Link module A to REF008-D /usr/local/bin/remotecontrold "KK6JA  A" link never "REF008 D"
+Link module A to REF008-D
+$ /usr/local/bin/remotecontrold "KK6JA  A" link never "REF008 D"

 Unlink module A
-/usr/local/bin/remotecontrold "KK6JA  A" unlink
+$ /usr/local/bin/remotecontrold "KK6JA  A" unlink
 </pre>

 ## Other configuration parameters